Mastermindzh/react-sane-starter/README.md

 The starter app includes a working example app(+tests) which should help you get started fast.

+## Branches
+This start has a few neat tricks up it's sleeve!
+Check out the branches below for some extra cool stuff!

+- [sphinx](https://github.com/Mastermindzh/react-sane-starter/tree/sphinx) - The sphinx branch includes sphinx documentation tools!
+Go check it out!

 ## Getting started
 This starter can be run either with [Docker](https://www.docker.com/) + [Docker-compose](https://docs.docker.com/compose/) or with [Node](https://nodejs.org/) + [NPM](https://www.npmjs.com/).
 Take whichever route you like and follow the steps accordingly.